Rowena Meredith: Club and state rowing

-Meredith raced in Mosman colours in a NSW composite eight contesting the open women's coxed eight event at the 2015 Australian Rowing Championships.
+Meredith raced in Mosman colours in a NSW composite eight contesting the women's eight event at the 2015 Australian Rowing Championships.
 That year she also contested the U23 women's quad scull title and placed second.
 At the 2016 Australian Rowing Championships she raced in Mosman colours for the U23 single, double and quad sculls titles.
 By 2017 Meredith was racing for SUBC and she won all three national U23 sculling titles – the single, double and quad.

-At the 2018 Australian Championships Meredith contested the open single and double sculls, and competed in a Sydney University eight for the open women's eight title.
-In 2019 she placed second to Genevieve Horton in the Australian open women's single scull championship and won the open's women's coxed eight title in a composite selection crew.
+At the 2018 Australian Championships Meredith contested the single and double sculls, and competed in a Sydney University eight for the women's eight title.
+In 2019 she placed second to Genevieve Horton in the Australian women's single scull championship and won the women's eight title in a composite selection crew.
+She won the national double scull title at the 2022 Australian Rowing Championships (racing with Harriet Hudson) and in 2023 rowing with Tara Rigney.